mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_03/instructions.md

 }
 ```

-Now that you have defined you custom exception, you can simply catch it using `on` keyword as you have seen in the previous step:
+Now that you have defined you custom exception, you can catch it using `on` keyword as you have seen in the previous step:

 ```dart
   Future<String> getUserInfo() async {